Miscellaneous and Other Regulatory Considerations

 Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
-As a general rule, schools must have written permission from the parent or eligible student to release information from a student's education record.
-Unless research that falls within FERPA qualifies for an exception under FERPA to the general rule of parental/eligible student consent, the IRB cannot waive consent.
+The IRB cannot waive consent or permission to release student educational records, unless the research qualifies for an exception under FERPA.

 FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31):